Explore the User Inerface

 At the bottom of MotionDesigner application :

-Note: Evaluated Values are exact values at any Machine-Angle
+Note: Evaluated Values are exact values at the Machine-Angle

 Motion name-tabs